prof3ssorSt3v3/mad9034/docs/deliverables/majorProject/part6.md

 ## **Introduction**

-Prepare a test-ready, low-fidelity prototype, on paper of in Figma, based on your pre-defined scenario and information architecture (IA).
+Prepare a test-ready, low-fidelity prototype, on paper or in Figma, based on your pre-defined scenario and information architecture (IA).
 This exercise will help you validate your design concept's usability, ensuring users can seamlessly navigate through the intended workflow.

 ## **Instructions**